UK rap: Origins

-Then Sex Pistols manager Malcolm McLaren's "Buffalo Gals" (Charisma, 1982), featuring the New York hip hop group World's Famous Supreme Team, was the breakthrough hit that introduced the genre to the United Kingdom — McLaren's Duck Rock album as a whole experimented with many musical styles from around the world.
-"Buffalo Gals" and another track from the album, "World's Famous" which also featured the group, used techniques which have been established in hip hop in the United States, such as sampling and scratching.
+Then Sex Pistols manager Malcolm McLaren's "Buffalo Gals" (Charisma, 1982), featuring the New York hip-hop group World's Famous Supreme Team, was the breakthrough hit that introduced the genre to the United Kingdom — McLaren's Duck Rock album as a whole experimented with many musical styles from around the world.
+"Buffalo Gals" and another track from the album, "World's Famous" which also featured the group, used techniques which have been established in hip-hop in the United States, such as sampling and scratching.
 McLaren even included a song referencing the 'Double Dutch' dance that was popular among breakdancing crews in New York at the time.

-Over the next few years, more UK hip hop and electro music was released: Street Sounds Electro UK (Street Sounds, 1984), which was produced by Greg Wilson and featured an early appearance from MC Kermit, who later went on to form the Wilson produced Ruthless Rap Assassins; The Rapologists' "Kids Rap/Party Rap" (Billy Boy, 1984) and Grandmaster Richie Rich's "Don't Be Flash" (Spin Offs, 1985).
+Over the next few years, more UK hip-hop and electro music was released: Street Sounds Electro UK (Street Sounds, 1984), which was produced by Greg Wilson and featured an early appearance from MC Kermit, who later went on to form the Wilson produced Ruthless Rap Assassins; the Rapologists' "Kids Rap/Party Rap" (Billy Boy, 1984) and Grandmaster Richie Rich's "Don't Be Flash" (Spin Offs, 1985).
 Releases were still few and far between, and the scene remained predominantly underground.

 Westwood's official YouTube channel, Tim Westwood TV, has currently over 617 million video views and over 1.41 million subscribers.
-The channel has videos of freestyles & interviews from some of the most successful hip hop artists including Notorious B.I.G., Eminem, Jay-Z, Nas and Lil Wayne.
+The channel has videos of freestyles and interviews from some of the most successful hip-hop artists, including Notorious B.I.G., Eminem, Jay-Z, Nas and Lil Wayne.

 Although record labels began to take note of the underground scene throughout the 1980s and 1990s, radio play and publicity were still a difficulty in helping the fledgling scene to grow, and the scene only managed to survive through word of mouth and the patronage of pirate radio stations around the country.
-Mainstream radio did play British hip hop on occasion, supported by such well-known DJs as Dave Pearce, Tim Westwood, Steve Barker and John Peel.A significant development in early UK rap was the nationwide Def Jam ’87 Tour, which featured LL Cool J (billed as the headliner), Eric B. & Rakim, and a then-emerging Public Enemy.
+Mainstream radio did play British hip-hop on occasion, supported by such well-known DJs as Dave Pearce, Tim Westwood, Steve Barker and John Peel.
+A significant development in early UK rap was the nationwide Def Jam '87 Tour, which featured LL Cool J (billed as the headliner), Eric B. & Rakim, and a then-emerging Public Enemy.
 In an interview for What Do You Call It?
-From Grassroots to the Golden Era of UK Rap (2024), DJ, photographer, and broadcaster Normski described the experience to David Kane: “You’ve never heard anything so loud.
-We heard the records, but we’ve never seen it with so much ferocity in the flesh.
+From Grassroots to the Golden Era of UK Rap (2024), DJ, photographer, and broadcaster Normski described the experience to David Kane: "You've never heard anything so loud.
+We heard the records, but we've never seen it with so much ferocity in the flesh.
 By the end of the night, everyone was so pumped.
-That would have inspired everyone to go and do something badass.”
+That would have inspired everyone to go and do something badass."